 Your Accommodation in Fes

 • Local Official Guide at the Volubilis UNESCO site

 • Staff Gratitudes

 We do offer guided tours in Meknes.
-Our local guides are available for a tour including the old Medina of Meknes with its important points and sightseeing spots.
+Our local guides are available for a city tour including the old Medina of Meknes with its important sites and sightseeing spots.
 For more information please use Contact Us form.

 If your question isn’t answered here be sure to contact us!
 Alternatively we invite you to read our blog on things we recommend during travels.Get in touch